pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 /pfs/C/1.txt  # from A
 /pfs/C/2.txt  # from A
 /pfs/C/3.txt  # from A
-/pfs/C/1.txt  # from B
+/pfs/C/4.txt  # from B
-/pfs/C/2.txt  # from B
+/pfs/C/5.txt  # from B
-/pfs/C/3.txt  # from B
+/pfs/C/6.txt  # from B
 ```

 ## Cross Input

-A cross input, instead of appending datums from one repository to datums
+In a cross input, Pachyderm exposes every combination of datums,
-in the other repository,
+or a cross-product, from each of your input repository to your code
-multiplies each datum from one repository with each datum from another
+in a single run.
-repository.
 In other words, a cross input
 combines all the datums and provides them to the pipeline
 that uses this combination as input and treats each combination
 as a separate datum.